 - 1 tablespoon minced garlic

 - 1 tsp freshly grated ginger

-- 1 tbsp Shao Xing Wine (or use dry sherry)
+- 1 tablespoon Shao Xing Wine, (or use dry sherry)

 - Drain the Tofu: Place the tofu block on the paper towels and put another layer on top of the tofu.
 Place a Weight (such as a cutting board or heavy pan) on the Tofu.
 Let the tofu sit for at least 30 minutes.